-October 28, 2020 to March 12, 2021
+October 28, 2020 to March 13, 2021

 This curricular exhibition and related website support the teaching of a new introductory environmental literacy and science course offered by the Department of Geosciences at the University of Connecticut, GSCI 1000E The Human Epoch: Living in the Anthropocene.
 The course is intended to help students better comprehend global environmental change and to combat “eco-anxiety” by understanding how the Earth actually works.
 The exhibition offers a point of entry for the broader campus community, as well as the general public, to a set of key questions addressed in the course such as: How does the Earth work, and is it fragile?
 How and why have humans changed it?
 How does climate change fit into the larger story?
 When and how will our epoch end?

-Curated by Robert Thorson, Department Head and Professor, Geosciences, with Amanda Douberley, Assistant Curator/Academic Liaison, William Benton Museum of Art.
+Curated by Robert Thorson, Department Head (Interim) and Professor, Geosciences, with Amanda Douberley, Assistant Curator/Academic Liaison, William Benton Museum of Art.

-Conversation with the Curators: Living in the Anthropocene
+Listen to Conversation with the Curators: Living in the Anthropocene

 Critical Looking: A Virtual Dialogue